semaphoreci/docs/docs/examples/heroku-deployment.md

    password c4cd94da15ea0544802c2cfd5ec4ead324327430
 ```

-### Inject API token
+### Injecting an API token
-Next, we need to make the `.netrc` file available on Semaphore.
+Next, we need to make the `.netrc` file available to Semaphore.
 Use the [sem create secret command][sem-create-ref] to inject the file.

 `sem create secret heroku-http -f ~/.netrc:~/.netrc`

-You can verify the existence of your new secret:
+You can verify the existence of your new secret with the command shown below:

 ``` bash
 $ sem get secrets